-Above all else, Geoff provides a calm, kind, and accepting approach to his clients, and strives towards the highest standards of quality and professionalism in all areas of his work.
+Above all else, Geoff provides a calm, kind, and accepting approach to his clients and their families, and strives towards the highest standards of quality and professionalism in all areas of his work."

 Dr Ben Marram is a dual-qualified Psychologist (Clinical and Occupational) providing specialist psychological and neuropsychological assessment, therapy,rehabilitation and consultation.
 Ben is based in the North East of England and works with individuals, families and teams throughout the region.

 As well as a diverse range of experiences delivering evidence-based psychological therapies, Ben has specialist skills and experience in neuropsychological assessment and cognitive rehabilitation.
 His experience as an Occupational Psychologist allows him to consider wider issues associated with work and employment.
 Ben has also completed further training in Systemic Family Therapy and Acceptance and Commitment Therapy.